vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 - [**Helm-based deployment**](https://goharbor.io/docs/2.4.0/install-config/harbor-ha-helm/) to a Kubernetes cluster - this installation method may be preferred for customers already invested in Helm.

-- [**VM-based deployment**](https://goharbor.io/docs/2.1.0/install-config/installation-prereqs/) - using docker-compose - this installation method is recommended in cases where Tanzu Kubernetes Grid is installed in an air-gapped environment and no pre-existing Kubernetes clusters exist on which to install Harbor.
+- [**VM-based deployment**](https://goharbor.io/docs/2.1.0/install-config/installation-prereqs/) using Docker Compose.
+VMware recommends this installation method when Tanzu Kubernetes Grid is installed in an airgapped environment and there are no pre-existing Kubernetes clusters on which to install Harbor.

 ![Harbor Container Registry](img/tko-on-vmc-aws/tko-vmc-aws06.png)

 # vSphere with Tanzu SaaS Integration

 The SaaS products in the VMware Tanzu portfolio are in the critical path for securing systems at the heart of your IT infrastructure.
 VMware Tanzu Mission Control provides a centralized control plane for Kubernetes, and Tanzu Service Mesh provides a global control plane for service mesh networks.
-Tanzu Observability provides features like Kubernetes monitoring, Application observability and Service insights.
+Tanzu Observability provides Kubernetes monitoring, Application observability and Service insights.

-To learn more about TKG integration with Tanzu SaaS, please see [Tanzu SaaS Services](tko-saas.md)
+To learn more about TKG integration with Tanzu SaaS, see [Tanzu SaaS Services](tko-saas.md)

 # Summary

 Tanzu on VMware Cloud on AWS offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a production quality installation with all the application services needed to serve combined or uniquely separated workload types via a combined infrastructure solution.

 This plan meets many Day 0 needs for aligning product capabilities, such as configuring firewall rules, networking, load balancing, and workload compute, to the full stack infrastructure.

 ### Automating Deployment of Service Engines